-This information should be sent directly to the Institution's designated point of contact, in writing, with an exact copy sent to SRCR.
-Individuals are expected to report in good faith any information pertaining to possible breaches of Agency policies to the Institution where the researcher involved is currently employed, enrolled as a student or has a formal association.

-b.
-Individuals involved in an inquiry or investigation must follow the Institution's policy and process as a complainant, a respondent or a third party, as appropriate.
+- a.
+Individuals are expected to report in good faith and confidentially any information pertaining to possible breaches of Agency policies to the institution where the researcher involved is currently employed, enrolled as a student or has a formal association. - This information should be sent directly to the institution's designated point of contact, in writing, with an exact copy sent to the SRCR. - b.
+Individuals involved in an inquiry or investigation must follow the institution's policy and process as a complainant, a respondent or a third party, as appropriate.

-4 RESPONSIBILITIES OF INSTITUTIONS
+4. RESPONSIBILITIES OF INSTITUTIONS